-Many people only glance at their tile roof when moss starts taking over shaded areas and rainwater no longer drains properly.
-That’s when the question arises: should the roof be cleaned – and how should the job be done so that the tile covering lasts for years to come?
+Many people take a closer look at their tile roof only when moss starts to take over shady spots and rainwater no longer drains properly.
+That’s when the question arises: should the roof be cleaned—and how should the job be done so that the tile covering lasts for years to come.

-Cleaning a tile roof certainly improves the roof’s appearance, but above all, it strengthens the roof’s performance and protects it from wear.
-In this article, we explain how to clean a tile roof properly and why cleaning should be done in time.
+Cleaning a tile roof certainly improves the roof’s appearance, but above all, it strengthens the roof’s function and protects it from wear.
+In this article, we explain how to clean a tile roof properly and why it’s worth doing the cleaning in time.

 Cleaning a tile roof is important because the tile surface accumulates dirt, moss, and other growth over the years, which absorbs moisture and accelerates deterioration.